PREVIOUS: Healthy I (Part 2)

-In his 1942 writing, “FEAR of FREEDOM”, Psychoanalyst Erich Fromm deals with humanity’s reluctance to being alone – the lack of Individuation leading to our fear of isolation, & the resulting appeal of authoritarian regimes, such as Nazi Germany.
+In his 1942 writing, “FEAR of FREEDOM”, psychoanalyst Erich Fromm deals with humanity’s reluctance to be alone – the lack of Individuation leading to our fear of isolation, & the resulting appeal of authoritarian regimes, such as Nazi Germany.

 Fromm suggests that most are so afraid of freedom they find ways to minimize the fear by creating dogma & rituals that seem to provide a sense of security – whether for individuals or whole societies.
 (MORE…)

 Authoritarianism: This personality type includes sadist & masochist elements.
-They need to have control over others to impose some kind of order on their world, but will also yield control of a superior force (government, religion…), from a person or abstract idea
+They need to have control over others to impose some kind of order on their world, but will also yield control to a superior force (government, religion…) from a person or abstract idea

 Destructiveness: Although there are similarities to sadism, Fromm argues that while the sadist needs to have control over something or someone, the destructive personality wants to destroy anything it can’t control